Stephy727/Data-integration-and-transformation-for-house-price-prediction/README.md

 # Data-integration-and-transformation-for-house-price-prediction

-Various data sources have been integrated to make an nalytical dataset for house price prediction for houses.
+Various data sources have been integrated to make an nalytical dataset for house price prediction problem.

 The files used are:
 vic_suburb_boundary.zip,